Bridging physiological and perceptual views of autism by means of sampling-based Bayesian inference: Discussion

 \section{Discussion}

-In this work we have employed a neural network model of a V1 cortical hypercolumn trained to perform sampling-based probabilistic inference in a visual task to build a mechanistic bridge between descriptions of ASD formulated at two very different levels: a physiological level (in terms of inhibitory dysfunction\cite{rubenstein2003model}, neural variability \cite{milne2011increased,haigh2015cortical}, and gamma oscillations\cite{van2015increased}), and a perceptual level (in terms of hypopriors in Bayesian computations\cite{pellicano2012world}).
+Neural neural network models are increasingly being used as a tool to study how differences in neural architectures may be linked to symptoms in different disorders\cite{lanillos2020review}.
+In this work we have employed a neural network model of a V1 cortical hypercolumn trained to perform sampling-based probabilistic inference in a visual task to build a mechanistic bridge between descriptions of ASD formulated at two very different levels: a physiological level (in terms of inhibitory dysfunction\cite{rubenstein2003model}, neural variability\cite{milne2011increased,haigh2015cortical}, and gamma oscillation\cite{van2015increased}), and a perceptual level (in terms of hypopriors in Bayesian computations\cite{pellicano2012world}).
 In what follows we describe merits of this work, limitations and open questions.